deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Introduction.md

 Below operations on Arrays are implemented [here](../Arrays/BasicOperations.java)
 - Iterating over arrays in regular order and reverse order
-- Converting arrays to String
+- Converting arrays to Stream
 - Finding an element in array
 - Getting the length of the array
 - Traversing through the elements of array